gflexx/minimal_ecommerce_app/README.md

 # Minimal Ecommerce App

-A simple Flutter app for UI and Statemanagement practice
+A simple Flutter app for UI and Statemanagement (Grocery App)

 ## Getting Started